-- Marla's quote after the first time she has sex with Tyler.
+- Marla's quote after the first time she has sex with Tyler: "I haven't been fucked like that since grade school".
 Sure, it Crosses the Line Twice, but it's funny as hell.
-What makes it even funnier is that Helena Bonham-Carter actually had no idea how shocking it was – since they don't use the term grade school in England, she thought the line was fairly innocuous and was horrified when someone explained it to her later.
+What makes it even funnier is that Helena Bonham Carter actually had no idea how shocking it was since they don't use the term grade school in England, she thought the line was fairly innocuous and was horrified when someone explained it to her later.

 - "I am Jack's smirking revenge."